Effect of xylanase and α-amylase on DON and its conjugates during the breadmaking process

 The fate of deoxynivalenol and ochratoxin A during the breadmaking process, effects of sourdough use and bran content Vidal Corominas, Arnau; Marín Sillué, Sònia; Morales, Héctor; Ramos Girona, Antonio J.; Sanchís Almenar, Vicente (Elsevier, 2014)Deoxynivalenol (DON) and ochratoxin A (OTA) are mycotoxins produced by fungal species which can contaminate, alone or simultaneously, cereal-based products such as bread.
 Due to the increasing interest in the beneficial ...

-Stability and kinetics of leaching of deoxynivalenol, deoxynivalenol-3-glucoside and ochratoxin A during boiling of wheat spaghettis Vidal Corominas, Arnau; Bendicho, Jordi; Sanchís Almenar, Vicente; Ramos Girona, Antonio J.; Marín Sillué, Sònia (Elsevier, 2016)The stability of deoxynivalenol (DON), deoxynivalenol-3-glucoside (DON-3-glucoside) and ochratoxin A (OTA) during spaghetti production and cooking was investigated.
-Initial mycotoxin concentration, boiling time and use of ...
+Thermal stability and kinetics of degradation of deoxynivalenol, deoxynivalenol conjugates and ochratoxin A during baking of wheat bakery products Vidal Corominas, Arnau; Sanchís Almenar, Vicente; Ramos Girona, Antonio J.; Marín Sillué, Sònia (Elsevier, 2015)The stability of deoxynivalenol (DON), deoxynivalenol-3-glucoside (DON-3-glucoside), 3-acetyldeoxynivalenol (3-ADON), 15-acetyldeoxynivalenol (15-ADON), de-epoxy-deoxynivalenol (DOM-1) and ochratoxin A (OTA) during thermal ...